BjarniLeifs/Angular-Mean-JWT-Passport/README.md

 ##### Coding rules (Work in progress)

-	Please follow the coding rules, read over the project and see how it is setup and follow it like it.
+	Please follow the coding rules, read over the project and see how it is setup and follow it.

 	1. Do not push on master branch unless you have made sure the code is stable and working properly, prefer solution is to send pull request.

 	2. We prefer to have brances, not needed if carfull on how we push on git.